fultonj/antelope/docs/notes/lvms.md

 ## metrics-cert workaround

-The `metrics-cert` volume mount won't be available if the certificate has not yet been created.
-PR739 has a line to patch the `lvms-operator` to remove this mount to speed up deployment.
+The `metrics-cert` volume mount won't be available if the certificate has not yet been created and it takes time for this cert to be created.
+For testing and development this certficate is not mandatory so PR739 has a line to patch the `lvms-operator` to remove this mount to speed up deployment.
 Once the script sees the `lvms-operator.v0.0.1`
 CSV:
 ```